komoto415/TestAssignment/README.md

 # Experimental Challenge
-**Objective**: Design a challenge such that it can be administered as a Component-Based Programming  challenge and then reduxed in Algorithms and Data Structures.
+**Project Objective**: Design a challenge such that it can be administered as a Component-Based Programming  challenge and then reduxed in Algorithms and Data Structures.
-**Primary Goals**:
-- Code Readability
-- Object Orientated Design
-- Multi-Class solutions

 ## Concepts
 - Chess
 - Pac Man
 - Airport Connections
 - Clock

+**Challenge Primary Goals**:
+- Code Readability
+- Object Orientated Design
+- Multi-Class solutions

 **Component-Based Programming** Effective-Restructuring:
 Final challenge will be the experimental challenge